My first memory as a human being is waking up from a night terror.

 A right relationship is one in which two entities become mutual beneficiaries.

 Maybe, rather than asking what we need to rest, we might begin by asking what rest needs from us to feel safe and welcome to enter our beings.
 Is our body-mind a welcome place for sleep to take residence?
-Are we creating a sort of inner temple, an inner altar, a seat at the table for rest in our lives?
+Are we creating a sort of inner temple, an inner altar, a seat at the table for rest and peaceful space in our lives?

 It’s a fun experiment to personify rest.
 The ancient yogis and yoginis did and believed rest to be a goddess.
 They call Her Nidra Shakti Ma.
 Is our body-mind a temple into which Nidra Shakti can enter?
 And one in which she is worshipped?
 Sleep is, after all, another expression of life.
 For all life, all creation, and all manifestations, spring from the dark womb of unconscious sleep states.